copilotone-verhaert/nxp-zsdk/doc/wireless/release-notes/topics/wi-fi_radio_features.md

 [2] As per Wi-Fi specification, connecting in TKIP security in non 802.11n mode is allowed
 <div id="refer-client-3"></div>
 [3] Support is available in host-based supplicant
+<div id="refer-client-4"></div>
+[4] Experimental feature intended for evaluation/early development only and not production.

 ## AP mode